Now more than ever there are so many opportunities for photographers to have their work seen.

 Not only can you share your images, create a gallery of work and network with likeminded people, you can also share your favourite music, links, places and thoughts.
 For those looking to get away from the ever changing algorithm of Instagram and get back to a world where everyone in your list sees everything you post, this may be what you’ve been waiting for.

-I’ve just signed up to Vero yesterday and have to say, I’m loving the platform!
-I’ve been sharing my favourite images and links to relevant articles and am finding the engagement really encouraging!
+I’ve been sharing my favourite images and links to relevant articles and am finding the engagement really encouraging but can’t offer a complete review or recommendation yet!

 Give it a go…my username is Lisa Michele Burns if you want to say hello.